HaHaDog/Poodah/README.md

 Poodah
 ======
-This is an Android Project.
+This is an Android project.